-Batten™ Straps $16 - We personally feel that bungee cords should be banned for safety concerns.
+Batten™ Straps $16 – I personally feel that bungee cords should be banned for safety concerns.
 Use a batten strap on all the cargo to batten down the hatches!

 Who is the Tern GSD Cargo Bike For?

-As we are in the business of getting more families on bikes we are often asked, "What is the right cargo bike for me?"
-This question prompts many questions from our team and it also means you should test ride several bikes.
+As I am in the business of getting more families on bikes I am often asked, “What is the right cargo bike for me?”

 The Tern GSD to us is a bike that could fit into most households, this is opinion is based off being a family and transportation-focused bike shop.
 It isn’t too big but it can still haul a trunk load of groceries.
 You can carry 2 kids and all the camping gear.
 If you don’t have kids you need to tote then it works well as a single occupancy bike (SOB) that can carry all of your stuff like a computer bag, gym bag, lunch, and all while keeping you sweat free thanks to the Bosch motor.

-We strongly believe the GSD will allow many households to go down to a single car.
+I strongly believe the GSD will allow many households to go down to a single car.
 It will also potentially replace several bikes with just one bike.
-This can easily be your city, kid hauling, weekend enjoying, do everything bike.
-Now, it won't replace a road bike, you shouldn't mountain bike on it and it isn't fully enclosed for kids like the Urban Arrow for winter riding.
-Our youngest child (8 months as of writing this) can't ride on the Tern GSD yet so we have the Urban Arrow with car seat adapter for him.
+This can easily be your city, kid hauling, weekend enjoying, do-everything bike.
+Now, it won’t replace a road bike, you shouldn’t mountain bike on it and it isn’t fully enclosed for kids like the Urban Arrow for winter riding.
+Our youngest child (8 months as of writing this) can’t ride on the Tern GSD yet so I have the Urban Arrow with car seat adapter for him.